Will Coffee Help Me Drop Weight?

 What to do: Drink green tea if you like it.
 Don’t go overboard because it too has caffeine that can keep you awake and make your heart race.
 Skip the bottled teas.
 They don’t have the health-boosting flavonols found in freshly brewed tea.

 What to do: Drink water.
 Drink it at any temperature you like.
-It’s a very healthful beverage – and way better than sugary beverages or coffee drinks that resemble milkshakes.Spicy peppers, cold water + 5 other metabolism boosters.
+It’s a healthful beverage – and way better than sugary beverages or coffee drinks that resemble milkshakes.Spicy peppers, cold water + 5 other metabolism boosters.
 Here's what you should know.Click To Tweet

 But: Adding extra protein adds way more calories than you burn through the TEF.
-And good health requires the nutrients and health-boosting compounds in a variety of foods, including fruits, vegetables, legumes, nuts and more.
+And good health requires the nutrients and health-boosting compounds from a variety of foods, including fruits, vegetables, legumes, nuts and more.

 So many myths have an inch of truth but a mile of misunderstanding.
 This is a perfect example.
 Yes, every time you eat, you burn calories for digestion, absorption and storage.
 On average, the TEF boosts metabolic rate by 10%.

 But: It has nothing to do with the number of times you eat in 24 hours and everything to do with what you eat and the total calories you eat in 24 hours.
-In other words, if you ate the exact same food ringing up 1600 calories over three meals or five, the TEF would be no different.
+In other words, if you ate the exact same food ringing up 1600 calories over three meals or seven, the TEF would be no different.
 Your 24-hour metabolic rate would essentially be the same.

 What to do: Choose healthful foods.
 Eat at the frequency that satisfies you and helps you manage hunger.
 Don’t snack for the sole purpose of managing your weight.

 Lots of supplements claim to boost metabolism or stoke metabolic rate.
 Some contain green tea catechins, guarana, yerba mate or caffeine among other things.